mike-coutinho/Libft/README.md

 <h2 align="center">Description</h2>

-This project implements **Libft**, your very first custom C library.
+This project implements **Libft**, my very first custom C library.
-Its goal is to recreate standard C library functions with your own versions, and extend functionality with additional utility and linked list functions.
+Its goal is to recreate standard C library functions with my own versions, and extend functionality with additional utility and linked list functions.
 This library demonstrates understanding of **memory management, string manipulation, and data structures** in C.

 <h2 align="center">Technical Considerations</h2>